-Instead of matching the amount you save to the days number, choose an extra amount you’re comfortable with each week and add it on.
-This could be extra change from the shopping or rounding down your current account balance to the nearest £10.
+Instead of matching the amount you save to the day's number, choose an extra amount you’re comfortable with each week and add it on.
+This could be spare change from the shopping or rounding down your current account balance to the nearest £10.
 If you do this all year, you'll likely get to over £1500 by the year's end.

 2. Watch it grow

 If you use cash, you could put the money in a jar so you can see it grow.
 This will encourage you to keep going and it's a bit easier with these smaller amounts.
 You’ll have to be really disciplined and not break into it though.

 3. Automate it